coders-school/multithreading/module2/03_mutex.en.md

 <div class="fragment fade-in" style="font-size: .8em; background-color: #8B3536; padding: 20px 10px; margin: 22px 0;">

 * <!-- .element: class="fragment fade-in" --> Secure your code so that each thread can safely enter its full text into the stream.
-* <!-- .element: class="fragment fade-in" --> Cases like the following should not be possible
+* <!-- .element: class="fragment fade-in" --> The following cases should not be possible

 ```bash
 $> g++ 02_threads_in_collection.cpp -lpthread